Vortical interactions in turbulent thermoacoustic systems: Introduction

-Most early research on spatiotemporal dynamics in combustion systems exhibiting thermoacoustic instability centered on examining the periodic shedding of large-scale vortical structures \citep{rogers1956mechanism, zukoski1985combustion, poinsot1987vortex, schadow1992combustion, coats1996coherent, renard2000dynamics}. \cite{yu_daily_1991} demonstrated that both the vortex and acoustic modes coexist in a backward-facing step configuration with a choked exit.
-Similar characteristics were also observed in the context of thermoacoustic instability in partially premixed flames within a one-sided backward-facing step combustor \citep{desai2010effect} and a bluff-body combustor \citep{sivakumar2008experimental}. \cite{hong2013examining} demonstrated the emergence and growth of large-scale structures across various phases of acoustic pressure oscillations in a laboratory scale backward-facing step combustor.
-Numerous researchers have also observed the existence of such large-scale structures during thermoacoustic instability in swirl geometry through the use of time-resolved measurements \citep{steinberg2010flow, boxx2012high}.
-A recent study by \citet{george2018pattern} examined vortex size variations during different states of combustor operation using a vortex identification algorithm \citep{varun2008automated} applied to two-component particle image velocimetry (PIV) fields within a bluff-body stabilized turbulent combustor.
-Their findings indicated that the vortex size was the smallest during the state of combustion noise, and the largest during the state of thermoacoustic instability.
-In addition, the frequency of vortex shedding recorded during the periodic epoch of intermittency is greater than those during the aperiodic epoch of intermittency.
-The occurrence of these large-scale vortices during periodic intervals of intermittency and thermoacoustic instability was ascribed to the collective interplay of smaller-scale vortices \citep{ho1981dynamics}.
-Furthermore, \citet{raghunathan2020multifractal} categorized vortex sizes as small-scale, medium-scale, and large-scale during combustion noise, intermittency, and thermoacoustic instability, respectively, based on Mie-scattering images obtained from the same experimental configuration employed in the current study.
+Most early research on the spatio-temporal dynamics in combustion systems exhibiting thermoacoustic instability centered on examining the periodic shedding of large-scale vortical structures \citep{coats1996coherent, renard2000dynamics}. \cite{yu_daily_1991} demonstrated that both the vortex and acoustic modes coexist in a backward-facing step configuration with a choked exit.
+Similar characteristics were also observed in the context of thermoacoustic instability in partially premixed flames within a one-sided backward-facing step combustor \citep{desai2010effect} and a bluff body combustor \citep{sivakumar2008experimental}. \cite{hong2013examining} demonstrated the emergence and growth of large-scale structures across various phases of acoustic pressure oscillations in a laboratory-scale backward-facing step combustor.
+Despite being one of the leading drivers of thermoacoustic instability in turbulent combustors, coherent structures remain a necessary evil in combustor design.
+They play a crucial role in flame holding and enhancing reactant mixing, leading to improved combustion efficiency.
+This underscores the ongoing need to deepen our understanding of the diverse roles played by coherent structures in turbulent combustors.

+When studying the dynamics of coherent structures in the turbulent flow field of a combustor prone to thermoacoustic instability, these coherent structures rarely exist alone.
+Instead, various factors such as acoustic standing waves, flame stabilisation mechanisms, and combustor boundaries often influence their behaviour.
+One of these crucial factors is the presence of multiple coherent structures in close vicinity in a turbulent flow field.
+These multiple coherent structures mutually interact with each other through vortical interactions.
+Following the shedding of vortices from the backward-facing step, the ensuing vortical interactions assume importance as the shed vortices propagate downstream.
+Investigating these vortical interactions is crucial for understanding the rich spatio-temporal dynamics of turbulent thermoacoustic systems, especially from the perspective of thermoacoustic instability control.